-5. Prohibition from management check
+4.5 Prohibition from management check

-The school is required to check whether any applicant for a management position is subject to a direction under Section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a Section 128 direction).
+The School is required to check whether any applicant for a management position is subject to a direction under section 128 of the Education and Skills Act 2008 which prohibits, disqualifies or restricts them from being involved in the management of an independent school (a section 128 direction).

-The School will carry out checks for such directions when appointing applicants into management positions from both outside the School and by internal promotion.
+The School will carry out checks for section 128 directions when appointing applicants into management positions from both outside the School and by internal promotion.